 Under Montenegrin law, corporations (Article 14, Corporate Income Tax Law of 2001) and individuals (Article 24, Personal Income Tax Law of 2001) may deduct up to 3.5 percent of their gross (pretax) income for contributions to “medical, educational, scientific, religious, cultural, sport, humanitarian and environmental purposes.”

 As noted above, the concept of public benefit in tax legislation does not correspond with the concept of public benefit in the framework regulation.
-As a result, it is not clear whether a donation to an organization promoting, for example, rule of law or the European integrations would qualify for a tax deduction, although those goals are recognized in the framework regulation as public benefit goals (Section IV).
+As a result, it is not clear whether a donation to an organization promoting, for example, rule of law or European integration would qualify for a tax deduction, although those goals are recognized in the framework regulation as public benefit goals (see Section IV).

 In addition, the NGO Law (Article 31) requires that the state provide support to NGOs from its budget and enforce tax and other benefits in accordance with the national legal framework.

 A VAT system went into effect on April 1, 2003, in Montenegro.
-The standard rate is 19 currently percent (until July 2013 it was 17 percent).
-Any legal entity with an annual turnover of less than €18,000 ($25,000) is exempt from paying VAT, which effectively removes a large number of NGOs from the VAT regime.
+The standard rate is currently 21 percent (when it went into effect in 2003, it had been 17 percent; between July 2013 and January 2018, it was 19 percent).
+Any legal entity with an annual turnover of less than €18,000 (approximately $25,000) is exempt from paying VAT, which effectively removes a large number of NGOs from the VAT regime.
 Foreign grants and donations are not subject to VAT.
 In addition, the law provides a broad exemption for all services provided by NGOs, unless the exemption would distort market competition (Article 26, VAT Law).
 Services of “public interest,” which include educational, cultural, sporting, and religious services, are also exempted from VAT (Article 26, VAT Law).